fussypuppet/seir_526_p4/README.md

 # Tide Pool Finder
-Tide Pool Finder is an app designed to facilitate finding great local sites to explor tide pools, take photos of what you find, and share those photos with others who are looking for great places to visit!
+Tide Pool Finder is an app designed to help users find great local sites to explore tide pools, take photos of what you find, and share those photos with others who are looking for great places to visit!

-This is the first mobile app I've written and my first time using Flutter & Dart, so to begin I've prioritized exploring how the language works and what packages are available over elegance.
-For now, the app is divided into three sections that each explore a particular set of packages.
-Two of them are based on tutorials available on Google Codelabs.
-Eventually I would like them to seamlessly flow into one another so that users can quickly see photos of sites they're curious to visit and also view their own albuns in a fun carousel, but for now the three app sections don't interact with each other.

-As mentioned above, the app draws heavily from tutorials available from the Flutter documentation and Google Code Labs.
-The code in main.dart is my own, but the code in other files is primarily from outside sources with some edits.

-After class is over, I will be collaborating with Ann Le from our parallel UX/UI course to improve the user experience, but for now I've focused on learning.

 # Screenshots

-The landing page currently offers three buttons.
+The landing page currently offers four buttons.
 Each implements a different Flutter package

 ![landing page screenshot](./images/screenshot_landing_page.png)

-## Plan a Trip
+## Plan Trip

-The Plan a Trip button loads a Google Maps widget showing locations of local tide pools.
-Clicking a map marker reveals the location's name and displays buttons that will open the Google Maps app.
+The Plan Trip button loads a Google Maps widget with markers indicating locations of Seattle-area tide pools.
+Clicking a map marker reveals a bottom sheet with:
+- the beach's name
+- its address
+- a link to open that address in the Google Maps app
+- a link to that beach's public website.

 ![initial maps widget](./images/screenshot_plan_page.png)

-Clicking a map marker reveals the location's name and displays buttons that will open the Google Maps app.

 ![maps widget after clicking a marker](./images/screenshot_plan_page_2.png)

 ![Google Maps app after clicking the directions button in the Tidepool Finder app](./images/screenshot_plan_page_3.png)

+## Add Photo

+Add Photo enables the user to add photos to their Tide Pool Finder album on their device.
+They can choose to either take a photo in the app, or import an existing photo from their gallery.

-## View Photo Carousel
+## View Photos

-Clicking View Photo Carousel open an infinitely-scrollable carousel of photos.
-For now, the app just displays hard-coded photos of my puppy.
+Clicking View Photos opens a scrollable carousel displaying photos from their Tide Pool Finder album.

 ![photo carousel screenshot](./images/screenshot_carousel.png)

-## Share Your Photos
+## Share Photos

-The Share Your Photos button connects the app to the user's Google Photos account.
-In this section, the user can take photos with their phone's camera, log into their Google Photos account using OAuth, create albums to house their photos, and share those albums with other app users!
+In the Share Photos section, the user can upload photos to albums in their Google Photos account and share those albums with other users!

 OAuth screen
 ![Oauth screen](./images/screenshot_oauth.png)